datascience-mobi/2021-topic-04-team-05/Meeting_files/11_Meeting_14_07.md

 # Meeting Notes
 **14.07.2021**
 ---
 ## Last week's progress
-- Debugging SVM
+- Debugging the SVM
-- finish Report
+- Finishing Report

 ## Questions
-- conda environment export
+- About Conda environment export
-  submodul für preprocessing & für preparation alles klein schreiben außer klassennamen
+  Submodul for preprocessing & preparation
+  All should be written small (no capslock) except class number

-- report: statt cancer grading, zellen zählen quellen introduction!
+- Count the cells instead of cancer grading, references introduction

-our weg, sondern dataset

-1x abkürzung einführen --> nur noch abkürzung benutzen

-bei data: differences an bild zeigen

-mathematical background: kein stern für malzeichen; was variablen heißen erklären

-PCA korrigieren, keine integralprojektion nochmal über text drüberlesen

-präsi: wertebereich der bilder anpassen mit minmaxscaler
+- Not 'Our Dataset' but just 'Dataset'

+- Just write 1 abbreviation, the rest should be written with that

+- Show difference on images in our data

+- Mathematical background: no star for multiplication!

+- Correct the PCA in report, no intergral projection and read the text again

+- Presentation: adapt the with minmaxscaler the range of images values

-- passt unser repo so? (alles in SVM_Segmentation)
+- Is our repository already OK? (everything in SVM_Segmentation)

 ## Plans for next week
 - Analysis

 - finalize Report with our Results esp. the comparisons (pre-processing methods & preparation methods)